mkdoc/mkcli/doc/readme.md

-# Command Line Documentation
+# Command Line Interface

 <? @include readme/badges.md ?>

-> Generates help and man pages for command line interfaces
+> Define command line interfaces as markdown

+Creates a program definition from a markdown document and enables writing the program definition as JSON or javascript as well as creating man pages and help files for the program.

 <? @include {=readme} install.md ?>